-Many SIs improperly attempt to make changes that are prohibited by rule 86 (Changes to the Racing Rules).
 Rule 85.1 requires that a change to a rule shall refer specifically to the rule and state the change.
 Make certain that there will be no misunderstanding in the change to the rule.
-Organizers and race officials must follow the principles on which sailing instructions are based (in the preamble to Appendix LG).
+Organizers and race officials must follow the principles on which sailing instructions are based (in the Sailing Instructions Guide).
 They should especially attend to the third principle: "They should not change the racing rules except when clearly desirable...."

 The prescriptions of the national authority always apply unless the NoR or SIs state they do not apply.
 Rule 88 (National Prescriptions) allows the national authority to restrict changes to its prescriptions.
-US Sailing's prescription to rule 88.2 states that SIs may not change or delete:
+US Sailing prescribes that the notice of race or sailing instructions may change or delete any prescriptions except: this prescription, Appendix R, the prescription to the preamble to Part 5, and the prescriptions to rules 65.1, 70.3(b) and 76.1.

-- Rule 61.4 Fees for protests and Requests for Redress. - Appendix R Procedures for Appeals and Requests. - US Sailing prescription to rule 60.3(b) PC may request redress for a boat. - US Sailing prescription to rule 67 Damages. - US Sailing prescription to rule 70.5(a) Denying the right of appeal. - US Sailing prescription to rule 76.1 Exclusion of boats or competitors.
+- Appendix R Procedures for Appeals and Requests. - US Sailing prescription to Part 5: US Sailing prescribes that no fees shall be charged for protests or requests for redress. - US Sailing prescription to rule 65.1 Questions of legal liability arising from a breach of a rule. - US Sailing prescription to rule 70.3(b) Approval needed in denying the right of appeal. - US Sailing prescription to rule 76.1 Exclusion of boats or competitors.